githubnext/gpt4-with-calc/docs/eval.md

 ### TLDR

-We developed some indicative problem sets that exhibit the following characteristics:
+We developed some indicative problem sets that exhibit the following characteristics.
+These sets were developed partly in order to explore the boundary of what this technique can handle.

 [**Raw calculation**](/src/problems/calc.ts) (decimals, integers, math functions):

-- without equip: **50% mistake rate**, many extreme mistakes
+- without equip: **50% mistake rate** (77/153), many extreme mistakes
-- with equip: **0% mistake rate**
+- with equip: **0% mistake rate** (153/153)

 [**Financial calculations**](/src/problems/finance.ts) (mortgage, rate of return, WACC):